Supriya Ganesh

-Supriya Ganesh (born December 16, 1997) is an American actress.
-She is known for her role as Dr. Samira Mohan on the HBO Max medical drama television series The Pitt (2025–present).
+Supriya Ganesh (born December 16, 1997) is an American actor.
+She (Note: Ganesh uses both she/her and they/them pronouns.
+This article uses she/her for consistency.) is known for her role as Dr. Samira Mohan on the HBO Max medical drama television series The Pitt (2025–2026), which won the Primetime Emmy Award for Outstanding Drama Series in 2025.